 Shetland wool is among the finest of all native breeds, with a crimped staple.
 We notice that some colours produce even softer fleece than others, and this is something we are working on in our breeding.

 Our wool is sold on-line, at wool festivals around Scotland and the North of England.

 The Koru Flock of Shetland sheep was started in 2007, with 6 ewes.
 Little did we know how soon we would be struggling not to let our love of these amazing sheep take over our lives!

 At our peak, we had over 85 sheep in total, dotted around Humbie in East Lothian, Scotland.
 In recent years we have downsized the flock a bit.

-We try to breed single-coloured rather than patterned sheep but you never know when something cute might catch your eye at a sale....
+We tend to keep single-coloured rather than patterned sheep but you never know when something cute might catch your eye at a sale....

 Our home-grown sheep come in white, moorit, fawn, grey, Shetland black and true black.